nharms-awi/MarMic-Git-Workshop-2024/workshop/07_Remote Repositories.md

 - Support for issue tracking and project management
 - Automatic backups and versioning of your code

-### Features

-Github is a powerful platform for hosting and collaborating on Git repositories.
-In addition to providing a convenient way to access and work with your repositories, it also offers a variety of features that can make your development workflow more efficient and effective.
-Some of the most important features include:

 ### Issues

-Github's issue tracking system allows you to easily track and manage bugs, feature requests, and other tasks related to your project.
+Issue tracking systems allow you to easily track and manage bugs, feature requests, and other tasks related to your project.
 You can create issues, assign them to team members, and track their progress.
 Additionally, you can create labels and milestones to help organize your issues and make it easier to find what you're looking for.

-### Pull Requests
+### Pull/Merge Requests

-Github's pull request feature allows you to collaborate on code changes with other members of your team.
+The Pull Requests (GitHub) or Merge Requests (GitLab) feature allows you to collaborate on code changes with other members of your team.
 You can submit code changes to a branch, and then request that they be merged into the main branch.
 Other team members can review the changes, leave comments, and vote on whether to accept the changes.

+### Collaboration

+The hosting platforms make it easy to collaborate on code with other developers.
+You can share access to your repositories, create branches for different features or bug fixes, and merge code changes together.
+Additionally, you can use pull requests to review and merge code changes, which helps ensure that all changes are thoroughly tested and reviewed before they are merged into the main branch.

 ### Wikis

-Github wikis allow you to easily create and share documentation for your project.
+Wikis allow you to easily create and share documentation for your project.
 You can create pages, add images, and organize your documentation using headings and links.
 Additionally, you can control access to your wiki, so that only certain team members can edit or view it.

-### Projects

-Github projects allow you to organize your work and track progress on multiple tasks at once.
-You can create boards, add columns, and move cards (which represent tasks) across the board.
-Additionally, you can add labels, assignees, and due dates to your cards, which makes it easy to see what needs to be done and who's responsible for it.

-### Collaboration

-Github makes it easy to collaborate on code with other developers.
-You can share access to your repositories, create branches for different features or bug fixes, and merge code changes together.
-Additionally, you can use pull requests to review and merge code changes, which helps ensure that all changes are thoroughly tested and reviewed before they are merged into the main branch.

-### GitHub Actions

-GitHub Actions allows you to automate tasks and workflows in your repository.
-With GitHub Actions, you can set up a workflow to automatically build and test your code, deploy your application, or run other tasks whenever certain events occur on GitHub.
-This can be a powerful tool for automating repetitive tasks and ensuring that your code is always in a releasable state.

-### GitHub Pages
+### Pages

-GitHub Pages is a feature of GitHub that allows you to create and host websites directly from your GitHub repository.
+Pages is a feature of GitHub and GitLab that allows you to create and host websites directly from your repository.
 It's a simple and easy way to create a website for your project or personal use without having to set up and maintain your own web server.
 With GitHub Pages, you can create a website using HTML, CSS, and JavaScript, or use a pre-built theme.
 You can also use it to host your project's documentation and other information, making it easily accessible to others.

+### Continuous Integration (GitHub Actions/GitLab CI)

+Continuous Integration allows you to automate tasks and workflows in your repository.
+You can set up a workflow to automatically build and test your code, deploy your application, or run other tasks whenever certain events occur in your project.
+This can be a powerful tool for automating repetitive tasks and ensuring that your code is always in a releasable state.

+### Projects/Issue Boards

+Github projects and GitLab Issue Boards allow you to organize your work and track progress on multiple tasks at once.
+You can create boards, add columns, and move cards (which represent tasks) across the board.
+Additionally, you can add labels, assignees, and due dates to your cards, which makes it easy to see what needs to be done and who's responsible for it.

+### More Features

+There are many other features available on GitHub and GitLab.
+Some free, some paid.
+As you become more familiar with these platforms, you'll discover new ways to use them in your projects.